immutable/wallet-contracts/scripts/biconomy/README-deploy-infrastructure-and-wallet.md

 ### ✅ **Robust Architecture**
 - **Hybrid approach** combines the best of both systems
-- **Complete 8-step implementation** (all steps 0-8 in one script including NexusBootstrap and EntryPoint)
+- **Complete 9-step implementation** (all steps 0-9 in one script including NexusBootstrap, EntryPoint, and PassportCompatibleNexusFactory)
 - **Dual deployment methods** (Factory and MultiCallDeploy)
 - **Proper timing** with verification between deployments
 - **Comprehensive verification** of all components